bryanjswift/the-mines-challenge/README.md

 `server-nest/.env.sample` file includes the names of environment variables the `@mines/nest` package expects.

+- _APM_SERVICE_ENABLED_ identifies if the application should attempt to connect and send data to Elastic APM.
+- _APM_SERVICE_URL_ is used by the `elastic-apm-node` library to know where to send application performance monitoring data.
+- _APM_SERVICE_NAME_ is used by the `elastic-apm-node` library to identify data the service sends to Elastic APM.
+- _APM_SERVICE_TOKEN_ is used by the `elastic-apm-node` library to authenticate against Elastic APM.
 - _JWT_SECRET_ is used by `LocalStrategy` and `JwtModule` (via `JwtConfigService`).
 It is the symmetric secret used to sign JWTs generated and verified by the API.